Peter Abelard

-Life

-Youth
+In Catholic theology, Abelard was condemned for his teaching on the Trinity.
+He is particularly known for developing the concept of limbo and for introducing the moral influence theory of atonement.
+His doctrine of the atonement emphasized the love of Christ as manifested in his life and Passion, which in turn calls forth a human response of love, and this conception has had a continuing influence.
+Abelard expressed its underlying purpose in the words: "The purpose and cause of the incarnation was that God might illuminate the world by his wisdom and stir it to the love of himself."

+Abelard is also regarded, alongside Augustine, as one of the most significant forerunners of the modern self-reflective autobiographer.
+His publicly circulated autobiographical letter, The History of My Calamities, together with his public correspondence, helped establish the tone for later epistolary novels and public accounts of the private lives of prominent figures.
+His works also include Christian Theology, Ethics, and his letters to Héloïse.

+Biography

+Early life and education

 Abelard, originally called "Pierre le Pallet", was born c.
 1079 in Le Pallet, about 10 miles (16 km) east of Nantes, in Brittany, the eldest son of a minor noble French family.
 As a boy, he learned quickly.
-His father, a knight called Berenger, encouraged Pierre to study the liberal arts, wherein he excelled at the art of dialectic (a branch of philosophy).
+His father, a knight called Berenger, encouraged his son to study the liberal arts, wherein he excelled at the art of dialectic (a branch of philosophy).
 Instead of entering a military career, as his father had done, Abelard became an academic.

 During his early academic pursuits, Abelard wandered throughout France, debating and learning, so as (in his own words) "he became such a one as the Peripatetics."
-He first studied in the Loire area, where the nominalist Roscellinus of Compiègne, who had been accused of heresy by Anselm, was his teacher during this period.
+He first studied in the Loire area, where the nominalist Roscellinus of Compiègne, who had been accused of heresy by Anselm of Canterbury, was his teacher during this period.